A nuchal cord (NC) is a term given to situation where there are one or more loops of umbilical cord wrapped around the fetal neck for ≥360°.

 The Giacomello classfication system , a nuchal cord be can be of two types 4,8.

 - type I (a): can spontaneously unwind

 - type II (b): cannot spontaneously unwind (locking type)

-It may be seen a persisting structure wrapped around the fetal neck with colour flow present on Doppler interrogation.
+It may be seen as a persisting structure wrapped around the fetal neck with colour flow present on Doppler interrogation.
 A appearance of a small dent or impression due to compression of the fetal neck may also be present (termed the divot sign)

 - formation of a cord knot

 - intra uterine growth restriction (IUGR)